 This beautiful deck of Power Cards was created as a tool to help you embrace your authentic power and improve your relationship to power.
 You can choose a card for everyday guidance or use the cards in workshops or for coaching purposes.

 All my work and initiatives fit nicely into three themes, power, diversity and spirituality.
 Power is about understanding personal power and how it can seek influence and resolve challenging situations.
-Diversity, especially cultural diversity, is about how diversity impacts on everything, including policies, decision making, messaging etc....
+Diversity, especially cultural diversity, is about how diversity impacts on everything, ranging from policies, decision making, messaging etc....
 Spirituality is my sound healing practice to help me remain calm.
-For those who know about the Enneagram, power is my body, diversity is my head and spirituality is my heart.
+Power is my body, diversity is my head and spirituality is my heart.
 Click here for my bio

 When I joined the Australian Labor Party in 2004, I was quickly labelled as a “stack” by people within the ALP because of my Chinese ethnicity.
 Fast-forward to 2018: I am disappointed to see nothing has changed.
 While branch stacking remains a major problem, it is concerning when some in the party persist in assuming[…]